Are you looking for a new way to spice up your deadlift routine? Look no further than the landmine deadlift.

 The main difference between the Romanian landmine deadlift and stiff leg landmine deadlift is the amount of knee bend.

 As the name suggests, the stiff leg landmine deadlift involves almost no knee bending and the only joint that moves during the exercise should be your hips.
-Also, keep in mind that you should use less weight for isolation movements.

 How To Do Landmine stiff leg deadlift

-- Start with the barbell head just in front of the hips with both hands wrapped around the head of the barbell securely.
+- Start with the barbell head just in front of the hips, with both hands wrapped around the head of the barbell securely.

 - You should allow your knees to bend very slightly, but not too much.